Nooffence7100/OSG2017/README.md

 Our method of programming will be using the complex yet majestic language C++ to implement the game's structure and game character.
 Difficult as it may be It'll  be through using varies platform such as codeblock for our Linux users and Windows observes.

-Here is a simple yet direct list if our game plan.
+Here is a simple yet direct list of our game plan.

 Language: C++